suizokukan/wisteria/demonstration_reports/1/demonstration_report.md

 ┡━━━━━━━━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━┩
 │ pickle                    │ 6             │
 │ -                         │ -             │
-│ Iaswn                     │ 12            │
+│ Iaswn                     │ 11            │
-│ json                      │ 10            │
+│ json                      │ 9             │
-│ marshal                   │ 12            │
+│ marshal                   │ 14            │
 └───────────────────────────┴───────────────┘

 (C2c) Conclusion
 According to the tests carried out on all data, pickle is ranked #4 among 4 serializers (¹).
 There's no serializer that produces longer strings than pickle and there are 3 serializers, namely marshal, Iaswn and json, that produces shorter strings than pickle.
 There are 2 serializers, namely json and Iaswn, that are slower than pickle and only marshal is faster than pickle.
-All serializers are equal when it comes to data coverage.
+There's no serializer that is worse than pickle when it comes to data coverage.and there are 3 serializers, namely marshal, Iaswn and json, are better than pickle.when it comes to data coverage.
 All serializers are equal when it comes to memory consumption.

 - notes -
 [¹] a rank based on 4 comparisons points: Σ jsonstr.len./Σ encod.+decod. time/Coverage Rate/Σ memory